-On August 27th, the Japan Ninja Council brought together ninja clans from across Japan to put on an epic performance.
-The Ninja Festival at Skytree was the first of its kind and was met with high expectations by sponsors, participants and hopeful viewers of the event.
+On August 27th, the Japan Ninja Council brought together ninja clans from across Japan.
+This epic performance for the Ninja Festival at Skytree was the first of its kind.
+And sponsors, participants and hopeful viewers of the event had high expectations.

-In the end, what promised to be a wonderful display of ninjutsu and human creativity was dampened by Mother Nature.
-In spite of this, the spirit of Japan refused to be diluted by the rain, and the show went off without a hitch.
+In the end, Mother Nature dampened what promised to be a wonderful display of ninjutsu.
+In spite of this, the rain did nothing to dilute the spirit of Japan, and the show went off without a hitch.